se-edu/se-book/softwareEngineering/prosAndCons/outcomes.md

-* <span id="outcome-explain">:trophy: Can explain pros and cons of software engineering :two:</span>
+:trophy: Can explain pros and cons of software engineering :two: